-Acquisition of Sprout Al
+Acquisition of Sprout AI

-Pursuant to the Transaction, Sprout AI and NumberCo entered into a Securities Exchange Agreement dated December 8, 2020 with TheraCann, the sole shareholder of Sprout AI, whereby NumberCo will acquire all of the issued and outstanding shares of Sprout AI in exchange of the issuance of 50,000,000 Common Shares and 10,000,000 Common Share purchase warrants.
+Pursuant to the Transaction, Sprout AI and NumberCo entered into a Securities Exchange Agreement dated December 8, 2020 with TheraCann, the sole shareholder of Sprout AI, whereby NumberCo will acquire all of the issued and outstanding shares of Sprout AI for a purchase price of \$8.5 million, satisfied through the issuance of 50,000,000 Common Shares and 10,000,000 Common Share purchase warrants (the "Consideration Warrants"), subject to the terms and conditions of the warrant certificate evidencing the Consideration Warrants, to TheraCann (the "Vendor Securities") at a deemed value of \$0.17 Common Share, which is equal to the value of the Common Shares to be issued pursuant to the Common Share Offering and the Special Warrant Offering.
+Sprout AI and TheraCann are at arm's length to NumberCo and the Transaction is an arm's length Transaction.

-In connection with the Transaction, the Company and Sprout AI entered into an amended and restated secured promissory note (the "Promissory Note") dated December 19, 2020 and effective as of November 5, 2020 pursuant to which the Company advanced (the "Bridge Loan") an aggregate loan amount of \$400,000 (the "Principal Amount").
+In connection with the Transaction, the Company and Sprout AI entered into an amended and restated secured promissory note (the "Promissory Note") dated December 19, 2020 and effective as of November 5, 2020, as amended on February 19, 2021 to increase the loan amount by an additional \$300,000, pursuant to which the Company advanced (the "Bridge Loan") an aggregate loan amount of \$700,000 (the "Principal Amount").
 The Principal Amount bears interest at the rate of 8% per annum, calculated annually.
 Sprout AI granted the Company a security interest in favour of the Company over all of the assets and property of Sprout AI.
 On the closing of the Transaction, the Bridge Loan will be deemed to be an inter-company loan and the Promissory Note will be cancelled.

-The Transaction will close on the date that Sprout AI and NumberCo agree following the receipt of conditional acceptance from the CSE of the Listing and receipt for the final Prospectus, or such other date as the parties may mutually agree (the "Closing Date").
+The Transaction will close prior to the receipt of conditional acceptance from the CSE of the Listing and receipt for the final Prospectus, which is expected to be on or about May 31, 2021 or such other date as